-Make sure to place your keywords in the headline, URL, subheadings, meta descriptions, header tags, and main content.
+Make sure to place your keywords in headlines, URLs, subheadings, meta descriptions, header tags, and main content where it’s suitable.

-Keywords should be added in the content of your landing page in a very natural and seamless way possible.
-They are super important as these words help rank your page higher on Google search.
+Keywords of your landing page content should be added in the most natural and seamless way possible.
+They are super important as these words help rank your page higher on search engines.

-- You need to find the keywords and alternative keywords that will help improve search results.
+- Finding the keywords and alternative keywords that will help improve search results.

-- Use keywords in the domain name.
+- Using keywords in the domain name.
 This will help to direct people towards your site.

-- Use these keywords in the image description (alternate text) as well.
+- Using these keywords in the image description (alternate text).